ziky90/DistributedAIHomework/README.md

 http://jade.tilab.com/
 <br><br>
 Then you have several options:<br><br>
-1) You can fork and pull whole repository to your NetBeans and simply add downloaded jar to the project<br><br>
+1) You can fork and pull whole repository to your NetBeans and simply add downloaded jar to the project<br>
+prameters to set:<br>
+-gui -agents "curator:homework1.curator.CuratorAgent;profiler:homework1.profiler.ProfilerAgent;tour_guide:homework1.tourguide.TourGuideAgent"<br><br>
 2) You can download src folder and run the program from the comandline with the parameters correctly set according to the jade guide for the begginers available here: http://jade.tilab.com/doc/tutorials/JADEProgramming-Tutorial-for-beginners.pdf